0800 840 1628 • Monday - Friday 9am - 6:30pmContact Us

 Here are LiveWell, we’re passionate about helping you to get and stay healthy.
 This includes looking after your heart by lowering your blood pressure - an essential part of healthy living.

 Did you know that half of all strokes and heart attacks are the result of high blood pressure?
 Or that 1-in-3 adults in the UK have high blood pressure without realising it?
 High blood pressure usually has no symptoms, the first sign of it could be a heart attack or stroke.
 It can also cause kidney disease, dementia and other illnesses.
 Lowering your blood pressure with medication and/or lifestyle changes can help lower your heart age and improve your chances of leading a long and healthy life.

+How healthy is your heart?
 When did you last have your blood pressure taken – do you know your numbers?
-It is estimated that 6 million people in the UK have high blood pressure without realising it.
+An ideal blood pressure is 120/80, but it is estimated that 6 million people in the UK have high blood pressure without realising it.

 Blood pressure isn’t usually something that you feel or notice.
 High blood pressure usually has no symptoms, that’s why it’s called the silent killer.
 The only way to find out if you have high blood pressure is to have a blood pressure check.

 All adults should have their blood pressure checked.
 Blood pressure becomes more common with age, so if you’re over 40 you should have a blood pressure check at least every five years.
 It’s a good idea to have a blood pressure check if you are younger as well, especially if you are carrying extra weight or have other health problems.

 You can have your blood pressure checked at your GP surgery, in some pharmacies, in some work places or as part of an NHS Health Check.
 It’s quick, easy, free and painless.
 You can also measure your blood pressure at home using a home monitor.